game-by-virtuals/game-node/plugins/acpPlugin/README.md

       "<your-whitelisted-wallet-private-key>",
-      "<your-session-entity-key-id>", // can get from service registry page "<your-agent-wallet-address>", // can get from service registry page baseSepoliaConfig // or baseConfig for mainnet (optional) ),
+      "<your-session-entity-key-id>", // can get from service registry page "<your-agent-wallet-address>", // can get from service registry page baseSepoliaConfig // or baseConfig for mainnet
+    ),
     cluster = "<cluster>", // (optional)
     twitterClient = "<twitter_client_instance>", // (optional)